 Choose glass or paperboard over plastic.
 Scan the shelves for non-plastic packaging – you’ll be surprised how many times you have a choice.
 Think pasta sauce for instance – choose the brand that comes in glass instead of plastic.
 Same goes for juice (choose paperboard over plastic), salad dressing, sauces and many other packaged foods.

 Buy from the bulk bins.
 In my opinion, bulk bins are one of the best inventions ever!
 Not only can you buy just the amount you need at a lower price, but you use much less packaging than usual.
-Bring your own bag or container (or use one provided by the store) and fill it up (be sure to weigh empty containers first to get the tare weight).
-Here’s a primer on how to buy food from the bulk bins if you are new to it or a bit intimidated.
-And once you’ve got bulk food down, move on to buying personal care and cleaning products in bulk (available at many co-ops and natural food stores).
+Bring your own bags, containers or glass bottles (or use one provided by the store) and fill them up (be sure to weigh empty containers first to get the tare weight).

-Read more about plastic free grocery shopping.
+Read more about plastic free grocery shopping here.

-2. Reduce Plastic Use On-the-Go
+2. Avoid Plastic While On-the-Go

 This is where I get caught way too many times.
 I’m out and about – running errands, driving the kids around or going out to eat – and I am not prepared.
-Keeping reusable supplies in the car is a great step toward reducing plastic use on-the-go.
-So is being mindful of the choices you make when ordering food from restaurants and coffee shops.

 Skip the straw.
-The anti-straw movement has been gaining momentum and it’s great to hear that companies like Starbucks are eliminating them – but plastic straws are still everywhere.
+The anti-straw movement has been gaining momentum and it’s great to know that companies like Starbucks are eliminating them – but plastic straws are still everywhere.
 My challenge is to try to keep them out of my drinks at all times – even in sit-down restaurants where they often give you a straw with your water (ugh!)

 Choose a cone instead of a cup.
 OK this one may only be relevant in July and August, but if you are craving an ice cream, go for the completely edible cone instead of the plastic-lined cup and plastic spoon.
 Enjoy!

-3. Reduce Plastic Use in the Bathroom
+3. Use Less Plastic in the Bathroom

 Surprisingly, the bathroom is a hotbed of single-use plastics.
-From oral care to bath & beauty to supplies for that time of the month – so many things are used only once and then thrown away.
+From oral care to bath & beauty to supplies for that time of the month – so many products are used only once and then thrown away.
 You can make a dent in that plastic waste by switching to plastic-free versions of your bathroom essentials and opting for reusable over disposable.
 (Check out my post on Zero Waste Bathroom Swaps too!)

 Try a bamboo toothbrush.
 Your teeth will certainly never know the difference if you brush with a bamboo toothbrush instead of plastic.
 An electric toothbrush with replaceable heads is another good option.